 Here are some recommendations from locals that are a great choice for eating out:

 One of the advantages of living in a small country is that nothing is really far away.
-The seaside is only around 3 and a half hours away.
+The seaside is only around 3.5 hours away.
 During the summer period, weekend trips to the seaside and back are really common for the people living in Sofia.

 From the calm views and clear mountain air, we enter right into the swirl of the bustling nightlife.
 Sofia is famous for its frenetic party rhythm, which, unlike other European capitals, turns every day of the week.
 Despite the musical preferences, the city always has something to offer its residents and visitors.
 Piano bars, English pubs, discos, discotheques and all sorts of themed establishments can be found in Sofia, making it one of the most diverse places for nightlife in Europe.
 The convenience is that most of the nightlife clubs are crowded in the city centre and can be easily reached on foot.

-If you are a sports person, then you will feel at home in Sofia.
+If you are a sports person, then you will feel at home living in Sofia.
 There are a lot of gyms, football playgrounds, dancing and yoga studios, etc. all around the city.
-If you want to sweat the stress away, you can do it at Next Level Club and if you want a healthy homemade protein bar you can get one at the Protein Bar Shop.
+If you want to sweat the stress away, you can do it at Next Level Club.
+If you want a healthy homemade protein bar, you can get one at the Protein Bar Shop.

 Rakovski stadium in the Ivan Vazov neighbourhood is a spot where locals go to practice any kind of sport.
-The access to the running area and the green space around the pitch itself are free and always open for visitors.
+The running area and the green space around the pitch itself have free access and are always open for visitors.

 The South Park and Borisova Gradina are also central places with a lot of green space perfect for jogging and outdoor activities.

-It is strongly advised when relocating to Sofia to spend enough time looking around different districts of Sofia and to take an informed decision.
-Some of the factors that might have an impact on the decision when choosing the right place are: if the apartment is close to stations of public transport, If the apartment is close to work, etc.
+It is strongly advised when relocating to Sofia to spend enough time looking around different districts of Sofia and to make an informed decision.
+Some of the factors that might have an impact on the decision when choosing your new home are: if the apartment is close to stations of public transport, If the apartment is close to work, etc.

-There are many foods and grocery chains in Sofia both local (Fantastiko) and international (Kaufland, LIDL, BILLA, etc.).
-However, if you want to help out the locals, there are m We advise you on buying from them - you will help them out and the taste is incredible.
+There are many foods and grocery chains in Sofia - both local (Fantastiko) and international (Kaufland, LIDL, BILLA, etc.).
+However, if you want to help out the locals, there are many smaller shops available.
+We advise you on buying from them - you will help them out and the taste is incredible.

 Almost every neighbourhood has an outdoor food market with mainly fresh fruit and veggies.
 Ask your neighbours for the nearest one and enjoy seasonal ingredients from local producers.

 Here is our estimation of how much you'd spend on groceries on a weekly basis while living in Sophia: